apache/freemarker-docgen/README.md

 used for generating [the FreeMarker Manual](https://freemarker.apache.org/docs/), [the FreeMarker homepage](https://freemarker.apache.org), and maybe some more.

-Docgen generates static web pages from the DocBook 5 "book" XML-s.
+Docgen generates static web pages from a DocBook 5 "book" XML.
 But, it only implements the small subset of DocBook elements that we actually use, and it *has no backward compatibility guarantees*.